 We are always available to help you.
 Even if you have a complaint about our treatment of you, we are obligated to honor your right to complain.
-Therefore, you should always reach out to customer service for help.
+Therefore, you should always reach out to the MVP Member Services/Customer Care Center for help.
 But in some situations, you may also want help or guidance from someone who is not connected with us.
 Below are two entities that can assist you.